obsidian-tasks-group/obsidian-tasks/docs/Getting Started/Task Dependencies.md

 By specifying these dependencies, Obsidian Tasks can streamline your workflow by displaying only the tasks that are actionable at any given moment.

 > [!NOTE]
-> Obsidian tasks exclusively allows for 'Finish to start (FS)' dependencies, meaning Task A needs to be finished before you start on Task B. You can learn more about this concept [on Wikipedia](https://en.wikipedia.org/wiki/Dependency_(project_management)).
+> The Tasks plugin exclusively allows for 'Finish to start (FS)' dependencies, meaning Task A needs to be finished before you start on Task B. You can learn more about this concept [on Wikipedia](https://en.wikipedia.org/wiki/Dependency_(project_management)).

 > [!Tip]
 > This page explains the dependencies facility and how to use it.